-Effective for the 2022/2023 school year, we are no longer requiring physical distancing in learning spaces, hallways, or common gathering areas within the schools.
+Effective for the 2022/2023 school year and continuing this year, we are no longer requiring physical distancing in learning spaces, hallways, or common gathering areas within the schools.
 Should COVID-19 transmission rates increase considerably or should updated guidance from the New Jersey Department of Health or Centers of Disease Control and Prevention be provided, the district may consider implementing measures to physically distance.